timelessnesses/one-hundred-milion-particles-test/index.md

 I strongly believe that code reuse by using libraries is broken.
 This is why I avoid third-party libraries so much.
 Inability to reuse code is the root issue in the software industry that leads to bloated software with exponentially growing complexity.
 I feel that it affects libraries written by me as well, so this isn't just a so-called NIH (not invented here) syndrome.

 In my projects, I constantly look for ways to write less code that does more things without sacrificing its efficiency.
 I try to achieve this by leveraging metaprogramming to make code more generic, composable and reusable.
-My experience shows that it works really well but the deeper I go the more difficult it becomes to continue.
+My experience shows that it works really well but the deeper I go the more difficult it becomes to continue generalizing code.
+I aim to find the best balance between the complexity of the generic code I write and its power to solve practical tasks.

-My dream is to make a revolution in software development by creating a new technology that will allow unlimited code reuse.
+My dream is to make a revolution in software development by creating a new technology that will allow almost unlimited code reuse.
 This is the long-term goal of my projects and I've been researching this for a long time.
-Particularly, [Intra's](/projects/Intra) `dev-next` branch is a test area for most of my ideas about code composability.
-I also have an early on-paper draft describing a programming language specifically designed for code reuse.
+Particularly, [Intra's](/projects/intra) `dev-next` branch is a test area for most of my ideas about code composability.
+I'm also developing an early on-paper draft describing a programming language specifically designed for code reuse.